-Why you should watch: This movie was made back in 1995 when the wonder of the 'net and cyberspace were still being imagined by sci-fi writers – other examples form the time include "The Net," "The Lawnmower Man" and "Strange Days."
+Why you should watch: This movie was made back in 1995 when the wonder of the 'net and cyberspace were still being imagined by sci-fi writers.
+Other examples from the same time include "The Net," "The Lawnmower Man" and "Strange Days."
 It also undoubtedly contributed to the casting of Keanu Reeves in "The Matrix," made just a few years later.
 This is an entertaining — albeit slightly dated — action romp, but fans of William Gibson, who wrote the source novel, should not expect anything resembling that.

-Synopsis: Set in the near future, where Earth has recently undergone an apocalyptic event and a lonely scientist in the Arctic (George Clooney) as he races the frozen tundra to reach a radio transmitter powerful enough to contact an exploration spacecraft still in space and warn them not to return home.
+Synopsis: Set in the near future after Earth has recently undergone an apocalyptic event, a lonely scientist in the Arctic (George Clooney) races across the frozen tundra to reach a radio transmitter powerful enough to contact an exploration spacecraft still in space and warn them not to return home.
 Along the way, he finds and rescues a very young girl and the two form an inseparable friendship.

 Synopsis: At the very heart of the Apollo space program was a team of hundreds of engineers, scientists, doctors and astronauts based in Houston, Texas, who monitored every single aspect of every single mission.
 This was a unique group of people whose purpose was to ensure the safety and success of every Apollo mission; they were the NASA mission controllers, the men and women behind the scenes who made the moon landing possible.

 Synopsis: The morning after a storm hits a peaceful town in Maine, an approaching cloud of mist appears the next morning.
-As the mist quickly envelops the area, a group of residents get trapped inside a small grocery store, among them, David (Thomas Jane) and his five-year-old son.
-The people soon discover that actually within the mist are horrific, unworldly creatures that entered through an inter-dimensional rift, possibly caused by a secret project on a nearby military base.
+As the mist quickly envelops the area, a group of residents get trapped inside a small grocery store.
+Among them are David (Thomas Jane) and his five-year-old son.
+The people inside soon discover that actually within the mist are horrific, unworldly creatures that entered through an inter-dimensional rift, possibly caused by a secret project on a nearby military base.
 As the world around them quickly unravels, the horrified citizens try desperately to survive this apocalyptic disaster.

 Why you should watch: This is Stephen King at his very best.
 The premise isn't complicated and the horror comes from within as each character struggles to deal with the strange and savage situation, as their own fear proves to be as much of a threat as any Lovecraftian-style creature that may be outside.
 An impressive cast including Toby Jones, William Sadler, Alexa Davalos and Marcia Gay Harden make this genuinely terrifying.

 Why you should watch: This is Duncan Jones second major sci-fi motion picture set in the "Moon" universe and it does not disappoint.
 (The trilogy was concluded with the graphic novel "Madi (opens in new tab).")
-Rudd and Skarsgård lead the cast — they're joined by Justin Theroux — and together they all deliver strong performances in this vastly underrated, gritty sci-fi thriller set in the not-too-distant future.
+Rudd and Skarsgård lead the cast, joined by Justin Theroux, and together they all deliver strong performances in this vastly underrated, gritty sci-fi thriller set in the not-too-distant future.

 Synopsis: A woman wakes in a cryogenic chamber with absolutely no recollection of how she got there.
 Unable to exit the status pod and slowly running out of oxygen, she must try to rebuild her memory in order to find a way out of her nightmare.

-Why you should watch: One of the good things streaming services have enabled is for relatively low-budget sci-fi movies — that would never have seen the light of day 10 or 15 years ago — to be made.
-And this is one of them.
+Why you should watch: One of the good things streaming services have enabled is for relatively low-budget sci-fi movies to be made that would never have seen the light of day 10 or 15 years ago, and this is one of them.
 "Oxygen" follows a simple premise and demonstrates that less quite often can be more.
 It has very little in the way of set changes and is focused entirely on the incredible performance of Mélanie Laurent ("Inglorious Basterds," "Beginners," "Enemy").
-Another French heavyweight, Mathieu Amalric ("Munich," "The Grand Budapest Hotel," "Quantum of Solace") provides the voice for the Medical Interface Liaison Officer or MILO, the AI incorporated into the cryogenic chamber.
+Another French heavyweight, Mathieu Amalric ("Munich," "The Grand Budapest Hotel," "Quantum of Solace"), provides the voice for the Medical Interface Liaison Officer or MILO, the AI incorporated into the cryogenic chamber.